fgonzalezurriola/Portfolio-React-Vite/README.md

 - **Technology Carousel**: Explore the technologies I use with an animated carousel featuring icons that represent my skills.

 ## 🌐 Deployment

-This project is designed to be easily deployed on platforms like **Vercel** or **Netlify**.
-Just connect a repository, and automatic deployment will handle the setup.

 It is currently hosted on the server of the Computer Science Department at [https://users.dcc.uchile.cl/~fragonza/](https://users.dcc.uchile.cl/~fragonza/)